autocorr/faust_line_imaging/docs/source/recipes.rst

    spw = ALL_SPWS['216.563GHz_NH2D'].copy()
    spw.mol_name = 'CH3CHO'
    spw.restfreq = '216.58193040GHz'  # from SLAIM
+   # Initialize the DataSet class, which contains information such as image
+   # and cell size, etc., with the same Setup as our SPW (Setup 1 in this
+   # example).
+   dset = DataSet('CB68', setup=spw.setup, kind='joint')
    # Initialize the `ImageConfig` class directly from the instances and
    # run the pipeline.
    config = ImageConfig(dset, spw, fullcube=False)